propeldata/terraform-provider-propel/docs/resources/data_pool.md

 Provides a Propel Data Pool resource.
 This can be used to create and manage Propel Data Pools.

+For Webhook Data Pools, you just need to create a Webhook Data Source and the Data Pool will be created automatically.

 ## Example Usage

 ```terraform